 While working on the project, Lautrec discovered that women who support themselves by catering to the sexual wants of men frequently seek genuine affection from one another.
 His brothel paintings convey an intimacy between seer and seen that is unparalleled in the history of art.
 “It’s an intimacy that precludes all judgement,” said art critic John Berger.

-One of Lautrec’s most beautiful paintings, The Two Friends, shows two cocottes lying in bed, enjoying a rare moment of feeling safe and content.
+One of Lautrec’s most beautiful paintings, The Two Friends, shows two cocottes curled up in bed, enjoying a moment of safety and contentment.

-The women of In Bed: The Kiss must have intrigued him, as he went on to produce four separate images of them.
+He was equally inspired by the women of In Bed: The Kiss and returned to them for four separate paintings.
 “Just imagine, when you see the way they love, eh?
 The technique of tenderness,” he said.

 A celebrity in his own right